Cultural offers museums

 Permanent visits to the Catacombs of Paris

 As famous in Hungary as he is little-known in France, Károly Ferenczy (1862-1917) is a major figure of modernity in Central Europe.
-His profoundly singular work establishes him as one of the great painters of the turn of the 19th and 20th centuries.
+His profoundly singular oeuvre establishes him as one of the great painters of the turn of the 19th and 20th centuries.